 I don’t know why people engage with numbers.
-But, it is a human nature to engage with numbers.
+But, it is human nature.

-So, it is now an open secret to use numbers in post title to get more readers to read your post.
+So, it is now an open secret to use numbers in post titles to get more readers to read your post.

 For example, In this post’s title, I use “10” to make the title more catchy.
 I can write this title as “tips to write blog post title” or “how to write blog post title”.
 But those titles are pretty simple and don’t have the ability to entice readers to click on it.
 But, using the number “10” makes this title more catchy and enticing.